Mindsets – which one do you have?

 Key Differences Between the Fixed vs Growth Mindsets

-Is it possible to be a bit of both?
+Is it possible to have both a fixed and growth mindset?

 So in order to chase our goals, reach our full potential and become wildly successful, it’s important that we focus on having a growth mindset.